MilesOfRoses/my-jekyll/_posts/design/2017-01-02-write-on-tool.md

 ---
 layout: blog-article
-title: Animate plant growth in after effects
+title: Animate a Plant Growing with After Effects
 meta: In this article, I will show you how to create a growing flower animation only using Adobe After Effects!
 category: design
 ---